Connection between Schubert polynomials and top Lascoux polynomials: Introduction

 The key polynomials mentioned above are denoted as $\kappa_\alpha$, where $\alpha$ is a \definition{weak composition}.
 They are the characters of Demazure modules~\cite{De}.
 Lascoux~\cite{Las} introduced an inhomogeneous analogue of $\kappa_\alpha$ known as the \definition{Lascoux polynomial} $\fLb_\alpha$.
 The lowest-degree terms of $\fLb_\alpha$ form $\kappa_\alpha$.
 Recently, Pan and Yu~\cite{PY2} introduced the \definition{top Lascoux polynomial} $\topLas_\alpha$ which consists of the highest-degree terms of $\fLb_\alpha$.
 Let $\widehat{V}$ be the $\Q$-span of all top Lascoux polynomials.
 Unlike the Schubert polynomials, the set of all top Lascoux polynomials is not linearly independent.
 To resolve this, Pan and Yu called a weak composition \definition{snowy} if its positive entries are distinct.
 Then $\{\topLas_\alpha: \alpha \textrm{ is snowy}\}$ forms a basis of $\widehat{V}$.
-By~\cite[Theorem 1.2]{PY2}, every top Lascoux polynomial is a scalar multiple of a top Lascoux indexed by snowy weak composition.
+By~\cite[Theorem 1.2]{PY2}, every top Lascoux polynomial is a top Lascoux indexed by snowy weak composition multiplied by an integer.
 In the rest of this paper, we only focus on $\topLas_\alpha$ when $\alpha$ is snowy.

 Pan and Yu showed that $\widehat{V}$ is closed under multiplication.
-Then $\widehat{V}$ can be viewed as a graded algebra where the grading is given by degrees of polynomials.
+Thus, $\widehat{V}$ can be viewed as a graded algebra where the grading is given by degrees of polynomials.
+Each graded piece of $\widehat{V}$ has finite dimension.
 Pan and Yu computed the Hilbert series of $\widehat{V}$.
 Intuitively, $\widehat{V}$ is much smaller than the polynomial ring $\Q[x_1, x_2, \cdots]$ which has no Hilbert series.

 Just like the Schubert polynomials, $\topLas_\alpha$ can be defined recursively using divided difference operators (see~(\ref{EQ: Define top Las})).
 This resemblance leads to a strong connection between Schubert polynomials and top Lascoux polynomials, which is the main focus of this paper.